sakaiproject/sakai/sitestats/USER_ACTIVITY_README.md

 permissions and be aware of any special visibility restrictions in the tool.
 To that end:

 * In cases where the tool's service layer does not include permission checks, additional permission checks are performed by User Activity.
-User Activity errs on the side of caution here and requires maintainer-levels permissions since it will grant access to details for any event from the tool.
+User Activity errs on the side of caution here and requires maintainer-level permissions since it will grant access to details for any event from the tool.
 This is not the ideal scenario but is required for some tools.
 * User Activity is aware that several tools have a concept of anonymity, and tries to not reveal details that would compromise anonymity.
 For example, the details for an assignment submission event will not identify the assignment if